Harphies/REST-API-TEMPLATE/README.md

   - Firebase
   - MySQL
 - Requirements
-  - Login
-  - Signup/ Register
-  - Validation
   - Authentication
+  - CRUD
+  - API Calls
 - Deploy/ Dockerize
   - Heroku
     - Create a Procfile to give an Instruction of how to run the App